-- viii.
-Resolution agreements must be signed by both the complainant and responding student organization representative as well as the Student Conduct Authority or Office of Investigations and Assessment.
-If an agreement is unable to be reached, the matter will be referred to the Student Conduct Authority for further action and adjudication. - ix.
+x.
+Resolution agreements must be signed by both the complainant andresponding student organization representative as well as the Student Conduct Authority or Office of Investigations and Assessment.
+If an agreement is unable to be reached, the matter will be referred to the Student Conduct Authority for further action and adjudication.

+xi.
 Resolution agreements reached at the conclusion of the resolution process are final and not subject to any other review or appeal.
-Individuals participating in the resolution process and mutually agree with the final resolution are waiving the ability to utilize a formal investigation and hearing process through the Student Conduct Authority. - iii.
-Both the complainant and responding student organization representative may be accompanied by an advisor at any meeting during the alternative resolution process. - b.
-No-Contest Resolution - i.
-A responding Student Organization may elect to resolve an outstanding violation(s) through a no-contact resolution in lieu of a hearing if deemed appropriate by the Student Conduct Authority and if the student organization representative accepts both responsibility or does not contest responsibility for the alleged violation(s) and assigned outcomes. - ii.
-In a no-contest resolution, because the student organization accepts responsibility, the proceeding will be focused on potential appropriate outcomes. - iii.
-No-contest resolutions may take place during the information session or scheduled within a reasonable time thereafter. - No-contest resolutions are noted as a finding of responsibility for violation(s) of the Code and are considered a student organization conduct record. - v.
-No-contest resolutions are not permitted for cases falling under the jurisdiction of the Title IX Compliance Policy. - c.
-Informal Hearing - i.
+Individuals participating in the resolution process and mutually agree with the final resolution are waiving the ability to utilize aformal investigation and hearing process through the Student Conduct Authority.

+xii.
+Both the complainant and responding student organization representative may be accompanied by an advisor at any meeting during the alternative resolution process.

+b.
+No-Contest Resolution

+i.
+A responding Student Organization may elect to resolve an outstanding violation(s) through a no-contact resolution in lieu of a hearing if deemedappropriate by the Student Conduct Authority and if the student organization representative accepts both responsibility or does not contest responsibility for the alleged violation(s) and assigned outcomes.

+ii.
+In a no-contest resolution, because the student organization accepts responsibility, the proceeding will be focused on potential appropriateoutcomes.

+iii.
+No-contest resolutions may take place during the information sessionor scheduled within a reasonable time thereafter.

+iv.
+No-contest resolutions are noted as a finding of responsibility for violation(s) of the Code and are considered a student organizationconduct record.

+v.
+No-contest resolutions are not permitted for cases falling under the jurisdiction of the Title IX Compliance Policy.

+c.
+Informal Hearing

+i.
 A responding Student Organization may elect to resolve an outstanding violation(s) through an informal hearing if deemed appropriate by the Student Conduct Authority.
-Informal hearings are typically utilized when there is not conflicting, complex, or additional information that would be best examined through a formal hearing setting. - ii.
-Informal hearings may take place as an element of the information session or scheduled within a reasonable time. - iii.
-The responding student organization representative may provide information including reports, witness statements, communications, or other documentation in the hearing. - iv.
-A hearing administrator may temporarily adjourn the informal hearing if the administrator determines that further review of clarification is necessary including, but not limited to interviewing the complainant or witnesses.
+Informal hearings are typically utilized whenthere is not conflicting, complex, or additional information that would be betexamined through a formal hearing setting.

+ii.
+Informal hearings may take place as an element of the information sessionor scheduled within a reasonable time.

+iii.
+The responding student organization representative may provide information including reports, witness statements, communications, orother documentation in the hearing.

+iv.
+A hearing administrator may temporarily adjourn the informal hearing if teadministrator determines that further review of clarification is necessary including, but not limited to interviewing the complainant or witnesses.

+v.
+A hearing administrator may utilize information gathered from information sessions, investigation meetings, or other proceedings involving individuals associated with the incident in making a determination on responsibility.
+If such information is under consideration, a responding student organizationrepresentative will be informed of the information and have an opportunity respond. vi.
+Informal hearings are not permitted for cases falling under the jurisdiction of the Title IX Compliance Policy.

+d.
+Formal Hearing

+i.
+A formal hearing may be heard by a single hearing administrator or Administrative Hearing Panel.
+For cases that include allegations of sex discrimination or sexual misconduct either under the Sex Discrimination and ii.
+Notice of a formal hearing, including the identity of the hearing administrator or body, will occur at least five business days prior to the hearing.
+Any objection regarding selected hearing administrator or hearing body must be submitted three business days prior to the start of a hearing.

+Sexual Misconduct Policy or the Title IX Compliance Policy, if a formal hearing isselected, the hearing will be conducted by a single administrator.

+iii.
+Formal Hearing Guidelines